IanSaunders/superstreak/index.md

 * At least one 5 km segment of the run must take less than 45 min
 * Runs must be continuous, i.e. the 45 mins can’t be split over the course of the day
 * The calendar day is the time zone of the location run
-* Any streak less than 365 days is classed as a super streak attempt, anything less is an attempt
+* Any streak less than 365 days is classed as a super streak attempt.

-If so desired, you can submit your streak to: https://goo.gl/forms/4S7xxL7rcNIgOqln2
+If so desired, you can submit your streak [here](https://goo.gl/forms/4S7xxL7rcNIgOqln2)

 ### Where can I see a list of streaks?